Notify me

 (public domain photo)

-The original was created in 1931 at the height of the Art Deco artistic movement, it uses the Golden Ratio is recognised as a universal signifier of beauty and harmony.
+The original was created in 1931 at the height of the Art Deco artistic movement, it uses the Golden Ratio, which is recognised as a universal signifier of beauty and harmony.

 The Golden ratio also influenced the case of Patek Philippe’s Golden Ellipse, launched in 1968.